datafolklabs/cement/doc/source/dev/configuration.rst

 -----------------

-The following are not required to exist in the config defaults, however if they do, Cement will honor them (overriding built-in defaults).
+The following are not required to exist in the config defaults, however if they do, Cement will honor them (overriding or appending to built-in defaults).

     debug = ``False``
         Toggles debug output.
 By default, this setting is also overridden